shtse8/FireSchema/docs-src/guide/introduction.md

 - **TypeScript (Admin SDK - `firebase-admin`)**
 - **Dart (Client SDK - `cloud_firestore`)**

+Future planned targets include support for a Dart Admin SDK (likely leveraging the Firestore REST API) and a C# Client SDK.

 Ready to simplify your Firestore workflow?
 Head over to the [Getting Started](./getting-started.md) guide!